Stefan Bradl

 Bradl is the son of former racer Helmut Bradl.
-He is contracted as a test rider for Honda in MotoGP and makes occasional wild card appearances and acts as an injury replacement.
+He is contracted as a test rider for Honda Racing Corporation in MotoGP and makes occasional wild card appearances and acts as an injury replacement.

 Career

 125cc World Championship (2005–2009)

 Born in Augsburg, West Germany, Bradl started his 125cc World Championship career in 2005 as a wild card for three races, competing in the 125cc German Championship with KTM.
 He took more wild card races in 2006, still with KTM.
 He had a terrible fracture when he was hit by another rider during practice for the 2006 Malaysian GP.
 Later that year he was competing again at the Red Bull KTM Junior.

 Bradl was offered by Alberto Puig to ride his Repsol Honda factory 250cc team for 2007; he withdrew after a couple of tests, but did not stop racing.
 Later, he joined the 125cc Spanish Championship with Blusens Aprilia, winning the title just five points ahead of his teammate Scott Redding.
 Later he took a couple of wild card World Championship races, with the same team.
 Additionally, from the 2007 Portuguese GP onwards Blusens Aprilia Team principal Raúl Romero placed him on a second bike with veteran Pablo Nieto, replacing Dutchman Hugo van den Berg.

 For 2008, rather than stay with Blusens Aprilia, he decided to ride for the German Grizzly Gas Kiefer Racing, on an official factory Aprilia RSA 125.
 He took his first win at Brno, fittingly a track his father won at in 1991.